What is Necrotising Fasciitis

 From one parent to another

-Lucy shares her story below – if you’re a parent or caring for a child with NF it helps to know others’ experience.
+Lucy shares her story below – if you’re a family or caring for a child with NF it helps to know others’ experience.

 A message from Lucy